EarthScope/ispaq/README.md

 R CMD INSTALL IRISMustangMetrics_2.2.0.tar.gz
 ```

-You should also run `./run_ispaq.py -U` after you update your ISPAQ version.
+You should also run `./run_ispaq.py -U` after you update your ISPAQ version to verify that you have the required minimum versions of anaconda packages.

 # Using ISPAQ